kaworu/lua-sysctl/README.md

   `{ rq, dw, pw, sl, vm, avm, rm, arm, vmshr, avmshr, rmshr, armshr, free }`

 ### sysctl.set(key, newval)
 Set the sysctl's key to newval.
-Return nothing and throw lua error if any problem occur.
+Return nothing and throw Lua error if any problem occur.
 Note that some sysctl's key are read only or read only tunable and can not be set at runtime.

 ### sysctl.IK2celsius(kelv)
-Convert a sysctl's IK value into celsius and return it.
+Convert a sysctl's IK value into Celsius and return it.

 ### sysctl.IK2farenheit(kelv)
-convert a sysctl's IK value into farenheit and return it.
+Convert a sysctl's IK value into Fahrenheit and return it.

 ## Limitations